-- All students return to base (classroom, tutor room or other agreed location; e.g. sports hall, theatre, Agora) - in the case of an intruder, this may need to be the nearest room.
-This may occur during break or lunch times. - External doors locked by the Senior Leadership team. - Classroom doors locked, where a member of staff with card is present. - Windows shut and locked, with blinds drawn. - Students sit quietly and out of sight (under desks or against corridor wall). - Register is taken sent electronically to Office or appropriate leader in the academy.
+- All students return to base (classroom, tutor room or other agreed location; e.g., sports hall, theatre, Agora) - in the case of an intruder, this may need to be the nearest room.
+This may occur during break or lunch times.
+As an example, those on the tarmac during break, would seek refuge in the changing rooms, or Sports Hall. - External doors locked by the Senior Leadership team. - Classroom doors locked, where a member of staff with card is present. - Windows shut and locked, with blinds drawn. - Students sit quietly and out of sight (under desks or against corridor wall). - Register is taken sent electronically to Reception Office or appropriate leader in the academy.